Skip to main content

 The global variable, and any existing references to it, are deleted.

-Add global variables from the environment
+Add custom global variables from the environment

 If you installed Langflow locally, you must define the LANGFLOW_VARIABLES_TO_GET_FROM_ENVIRONMENT environment variable in a .env file.